 The survey polled 1,718 one-year alumni and 1,807 four-year alumni.
 Of those who responded, 99 percent of the four-year alumni and 98 percent of the one-year alumni stated they would recommend the university to prospective students.

-Private donations allow Johnson Cancer Research Center to support K-State faculty
+Private donations allow Johnson Cancer Research Center to support K-State faculty and students

 K-State's cancer research gets a boost from the university's Johnson Cancer Research Center through the help of private donors who support its mission.
 With the funds that are raised through private donations, the cancer center can provide support for K-State faculty and student researchers.